-I mention this because just as we in society need to be careful of where we get our news, it is important to be careful in your divorce of the emails and electronic evidence that is used.
+I mention this because just as we in society need to be careful of where we get our news, it is essential to be cautious in your divorce of the emails and electronic evidence used.
 Not only is it easier in today's world to fabricate the news, but it has also become easier to fabricate all kinds of electronic evidence such as:

 - Phone calls